Visit us on

 Meet at Feyrer Park at 9 AM

 for registration and select your choice of project.
-Possible projects include trash cleanup along the river in the Molalla River Corridor and other public access sites near Molalla; former campsite restoration; and trail work on the shared-use, non-motorized trail system.
+Projects include trash cleanup along the river in the Molalla River Corridor and other public access sites near Molalla; under-story shrub planting; former campsite restoration; and trail work on the shared-use, non-motorized trail system.
+We hope to see you all there to help pick up trash ...OR... help plant native trees and shrubs.
+We have 500 native under-story shrubs ready to go in the ground.
+We've also confirmed a team of paddlers will be cleaning up the river from Feyrer Park to Wagon Wheel Park.
 There will be a volunteer appreciation BBQ back at Feyrer Park in the afternoon.
 Register at the event, or

 pre-registration via SOLVE's website.